Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/01-aie_a_to_z/04-ps_application_creation_run_all.md

 ### Step 4.
 Run the System

-1. Make sure your VCK190 board is connected to your PC.
+1. Connect the prower of your board and prepare the terminal for your UART output.

 2. Right-click on the ***simple_application_system*** and expand Hardware.In this package directory you would find BOOT.BIN file.

-3. Copy BOOT.BIN to your SD card which is FAT or FAT32 file system type.(If you do not know BOOT.BIN location.
-You can click BOOT.BIN with your mouse right button and select properities.
+3. Copy BOOT.BIN to your SD card which is FAT or FAT32 file system type.
+(If you do not know BOOT.BIN location.
+You can click BOOT.BIN with your mouse right button and select properties.
 Then you can see the location directory.)

       ![missing image](images/bootbinlocation.PNG)